mjstewart/ts-reducer-hook-middleware/README.md

-# react-reducer-hook-middleware
+# ts-reducer-hook-middleware
-adds middleware to useReducer hook using typescript
+adds middleware to react useReducer hook using typescript

 benefits?